AmandaMisjuwar/helix_test_log_stuff/presentation_outline_draft.md

 ## Some data for running times
 We want this tool to run within a reasonable time, here are some runs on production data and how long it took:

-- Include a table like the one included in the POC Insights document
+- Include a table like the one included in the POC Summary document

 ## How the project should be used